 On June 30, 2014, the Company issued dividends to the Purchasers of the Preferred Shares as described above.
-The dividends are at an annual rate of 6% of the stated value of the Preferred Shares paid on a quarterly basis in the form of common stock per a stipulated \$0.26 per share.
-As a result 116,934 shares of common stock were issued to 16 holders of Preferred Shares.
+The dividends are at an annual rate of 6% of the stated value of the Preferred Shares paid on a quarterly basis in the form of common stock per a stipulated \$19.50 per share.
+As a result 1,561 shares of common stock were issued to 16 holders of Preferred Shares.

-On June 30, 2014, the Company issued a warrant to purchase 407,318 shares of common stock at an exercise price of \$0.165 to SOK Partners, LLC, in consideration for a bridge loan.
-The warrant has a Black-Scholes debt discount of \$23,876.
+On June 30, 2014, the Company issued a warrant to purchase 5,431 shares of common stock at an exercise price of \$12.38 to SOK Partners, LLC, in consideration for a bridge loan in the form of convertible notes.
+On September 9, 2014 the Resale Registration Statement went into effect.
+The convertible note agreement provided an immediate approximately 11% reduction to the warrant agreement.
+Therefore, the warrant has been adjusted to purchase 4,831 shares of common stock at an exercise price of \$12.38 to SOK Partners, LLC in consideration for a bridge loan.